Unconventional Hexacopters via Evolution and Learning: Performance Gains and New Insights: Learning process

-The observation the drone receives contains 16 variables: 3 for position of the drone relative to the next gate, 3 for velocity of the drone relative to the next gate, 3 for the Euler angle of the drone, 3 for the angular velocity of the drone, and finally a further 4 for the relative position and yaw of the next gate with respect to the current target gate.
+where $r_t$ is the reward at timestep $t$, $s_t$ is the distance to the next gate at timestep $t$ and $\boldsymbol{\Omega}_t$ is the rotational velocity at timestep $t$.
+The observation the drone receives contains 16 variables: 3 for position of the drone relative to the next gate, 3 for velocity of the drone relative to the next gate, 3 for the Euler angle of the drone, 3 for the angular velocity of the drone, and 4 more for the relative position and yaw of the next gate with respect to the current target gate.

-The computational budget for learning a policy is $2.5 \times 10^8$ time steps.
-This value was chosen because it was the minimum number of training steps needed for the conventional hexacopter design to learn the tasks.

 Note that the reward function used for learning and the fitness function to drive evolution are different.
-This was chosen because fitness is meant to reflect the overall task performance (which is captured well by the number of waypoints), whereas RL needs a reward function that provides frequent and informative feedback to guide learning over short timescales.
+This was chosen because fitness is meant to reflect the overall task performance (which is captured well by the number of waypoints), whereas reinforcement learning needs a reward function that provides frequent and informative feedback to guide learning over short timescales.